rmp15/rstudio_cloud_tutorial/README.md

 b_01_absolute_basics.Rmd            - R Markdown script to describe basics of potentially new concepts used for RStudio Cloud\
 b_02_signing_up.md                  - markdown file on how to sign up to RStudio Cloud\
-b_03_clone_github_project.md        - markdown file on how to clone a GitHub project to Your Projects in RStudio Cloud
+b_03_clone_github_project.md        - markdown file on how to clone a GitHub project to Your Projects in RStudio Cloud\
+b_04_pulling_project_updates.md     - markdown file on how to pull GitHub project updates which may have taken place during the SHARP course\

 ### exercises                       - potentially useful exercises to do to further familiarise with RStudio Cloud